 If you take blood pressure medication or medication for diabetes, use stevia with caution.
 There is some evidence that it may act synergistically with these medications and could cause hypotension (low blood pressure) and hypoglycemia (low blood sugar).

-You will find stevia to be the sweetener of choice in BrainMD Health food products because it has the least reported problems and the greatest reported health claims.
 Please note that stevia should be used in limited amounts, as it still keeps the taste buds hooked on the “sweet” taste of foods.

 - How to Be Less Stressed & Feel Happier Each Day - May 22, 2020